 SCHOOL UNIFORM CODE AND SCHOOL UNIFORM SHOP

 The intention is to provide a uniform which will serve the students during both formal and informal events, which is practical in appearance and cost.
-The uniform will be available at the school uniform shop.
+The uniform will be available either through the school uniform or other local shops.